stevecrawshaw/template/pages/index.md

   series=Sector
   colorPalette=wecaPaletteNew
-  title="Percentage of Grand Total Emissions by Sector" subtitle="Land use (LULUCF) emissions are excluded" swapXY=true width=800 height=600
+  title="Percentage of Grand Total Emissions by Sector" subtitle="Land use (LULUCF) emissions can be negative or positive" swapXY=true width=800 height=600